antismash/antismash/CONTRIBUTING.md

 - Please don't work on the `master` branch directly
 - Make commits in logical units
 - Please follow the PEP8 guidelines when writing python code
-- Make sure your code works on Python 2.7 and the current 3.x versions.
+- Make sure your code works on Python 3.5 and later versions.
 - Check for unnecessary whitespace with `git diff --check`
 - Make sure you use commit messages in the proper format